Saurav02022/chat-ai-app/README.md

 A: No, Phase 1 (Days 1-20) uses localStorage.
 Supabase is only needed for Phase 2.

 **Q: Can I use a different AI provider?**
-A: Currently OpenAI is required.
-Support for alternative providers (Anthropic, etc.) is planned.
+A: Currently Google Gemini is used for all AI features.
+It's cost-effective and powerful for resume analysis and text processing.

 **Q: Is the interview assistant visible to interviewers?**
 A: No, it's designed to be invisible with stealth mode and panic buttons for safety.